Zanmadit/podconvertation/README.md

 ```
 uvicorn app.main:app --reload --port 8000
 ```
-open index.html in browser and UPLOAD
+Then open index.html in browser and enjoy.

+For testing purposes, an MP3 file of an excerpt from the Lex Fridman with Guido Van Rossum podcast has been provided. [video](https://youtu.be/F2Mx-u7auUs?si=cHiRZ4nmOtuR8OqH)